30 December 2018

 Let's go back in time a bit: After being defeated by Abraham Van Hellsing, Alucard was experimented on (probably for decades) and used only once in WWII, then was sealed in the dungeon for 50 years.
 He did not have much of a life in those 100 years until Integra released him.
 Then, by keeping him by her side instead of sealing him again, Integra has allowed him the chance and the time to assimilate with humanity again.
 Ten years being around humans, Alucard himself admits that it mellows him out.
 Serving Integra, he also gets lots of freedom - to the point that he feels comfortable trolling his Master (:D) and acquire his own vampire servant!
 Needless to say, the previous Hellsing Masters did not allow Alucard this much freedom.
 It is this kind of humane interaction that enables Alucard to start returning to the light at the end of the series.
 Integra and Seras (subconsciously) act as his anchors to humanity (and his connection with Seras pulls him back from the brink of death once again).

 Alucard's loyalty to the Hellsing bloodline: I think that he was mainly bound to Abraham and Arthur by magic and respect, while he truly has a bond with Integra because she treats him like a human being, which explains his undying loyalty, and more.
-Can you imagine Abraham and Arthur yelling, "Don't disappear!" when Alucard was disappearing?
+Can you imagine Abraham and Arthur yelling, "Don't leave me!" when Alucard was disappearing?
 I can't.
 XD ..
 Integra is also the first Master who never calls Alucard a "monster".
 Because at the very least, he is family to her.
 Alucard's devotion to Integra is way different from to others.
 Because she is interesting, he likes hanging around her. [ Again, I wish there were flashbacks about how Integra grew up under the guardianship of Alucard and Walter! ].
 While it's true that one of the reasons Alucard serves Integra is to kill his boredom, the bond between them is deep, genuine without any pretense.

 Seras and Integra are basically the same in the beginning: They met Alucard as young girls in distress who were in the run from an enemy they weren't supposed to fight (for Integra, it was her own human family; for Seras, it was vampire and ghouls when she was trained to fight humans).
 Alucard chose to save Integra's life and made her his Master.
 Integra and Seras were lost children who had no choice but to rely on a vampire to survive at a time when they were extremely vulnerable.
 There's no doubt now: Both of them see Alucard as the most important person in their lives.